cedricms/everyday-git/README.md

 # everyday-git
-A presentation on how to use Git in a everyday real world context.
+A presentation on how to use Git in an everyday real world context.

+## Sources
+`./src/docs/asciidoc`

+# Generate the presentatio
+`.\mvnw`

+Résultat : `target/generated-slides/everyday-git.html`